Stories

 I invited her over to Boyce's for movie night.
 We were watching Lawrence of Arabia, which I billed as a Very Romantic Movie.
 By that, I meant the romance of the desert, the romance of a good story.
 She asked me if the romance was between one of the characters and his camel or something because she hadn't seen one female in the movie.

-I decided to reenlist in the Army, but not without consulting her.
+In the new year, I decided to reenlist in the Army, but not without consulting her.
 Once I did, she moved to Raleigh to be close.
 I gave her my car to pick me up on Friday so we could spend the weekends together.

 I stood my ground.
 We stood our ground.